 1. Create your Federal Student Aid ID, also called an FSA ID.
 You can do this in advance of getting your materials ready and filing the FAFSA.

 3. Gather financial documents you’ll need.
-You’ll need information for both yourself and your parents, such as your Social Security number, Alien Registration number (if you’re not a U.S. citizen), federal income tax returns, W-2s, and other records of earnings, bank statements, and investments as well as records of untaxed income.
+You’ll need information for both yourself and your parents, such as your Social Security numbers, Alien Registration numbers (if you’re not a U.S. citizen), most recent federal income tax return, W-2s, details of any untaxed income you’ve received, current bank statements, records of any investments you have.

-4. Submit the FAFSA.
+4. Complete the FAFSA.
 Using your FSA ID, log in to the website, read the directions, and submit your information.

-5. Review your SAR to make sure your FAFSA information looks correct.
-Your SAR will include your Expected Family Contribution (EFC).
-Colleges and universities receive your SAR and use your EFC to determine your eligibility for federal and nonfederal student aid.
+5. Review your FAFSA Submission Summary to make sure your information looks correct.
+The FAFSA Submission Summary, formerly known as the Student Aid Report (SAR), is a document that summarizes the information you provided when filling out the FAFSA.
+It includes your Student Aid Index (SAI), previously called Expected Family Contribution (EFC).
+Colleges and universities receive your SAI to determine your eligibility for federal and nonfederal student aid.

 Federal Pell Grant

-Your EFC will determine your eligibility for a Federal Pell Grant, so you have to file the FAFSA in order to qualify for a Pell Grant.
+Your SAI will determine your eligibility for a Federal Pell Grant, so you have to file the FAFSA in order to qualify.

 Undergraduate students who qualify for a Federal Pell Grant must show exceptional financial need.
-They are usually reserved only for undergraduate students, though some students enrolled in a postbaccalaureate teacher certification program might qualify.
+These grants are usually reserved only for undergraduate students, though some students enrolled in a post-baccalaureate teacher certification program might qualify.

 How much can you receive from a Pell Grant?
-The amount varies, depending on your EFC, the cost of attendance of your school, whether you are a part-time or full-time student, and whether you will attend for a full academic year or not.
-The maximum Federal Pell Grant award is $6,495 from July 1, 2021, to June 30, 2022.
+The amount varies, depending on your SAI, the cost of attendance of your school, whether you are a part-time or full-time student, and whether you will attend for a full academic year or not.
+The maximum Pell Grant award for the 2023-2024 academic year is $7,395.
+(The amount for 2024-2025 has not been announced yet.)

 Scholarships for Low-Income Students